 The process of finding a niche market can indeed be viewed as a wise investment.
 You spend a modest amount of time and money conducting research and experimenting with potential strategies.
 The payoff is the massive amount of both resources you’ll save once you’ve found your market.
 Compared to a broader audience, it costs significantly less time and money to develop products and services for niche markets.
 The same concept applies to marketing for niche markets and delivering quality customer service.
 But remember, you won’t get any of these rewards unless you invest the proper amount of time and money in ascertaining that your niche market exists and is headed for growth.

 Earlier, we mentioned that a critical element of a niche market is that it has gone ignored by the rest of your industry thus far.
-You have little (if any) competition when it comes to the specific need you’re trying to address.
-No one else is trying to market similar products or services, or deliver them at a faster rate.
+You have little (if any) competition regarding the specific need you’re trying to address.
+No one else is trying to market similar products or services or deliver them at a faster rate.
 With a broader audience, on the other hand, you’d face the daunting task of competing with larger businesses that can offer lower prices, better convenience, and reach many more potential customers with their high-budget marketing tactics.

 If your niche market, however, turns out to be just as big as you anticipated, the competition will naturally emerge.
 If there’s no competition, your market might be smaller or less lucrative than you expected.
 We’ll explain how to avoid this scenario later on.